Tenille Dashwood: Ring of Honor (2018–2019)

-Dashwood made debut in Ring of Honor (ROH) on 9 February 2018, at its Honor Reigns Supreme show.
+Dashwood made her debut in Ring of Honor (ROH) on 9 February 2018, at its Honor Reigns Supreme show.
 She was introduced as the newest member of ROH's Women of Honor division, and, the 16th and final entrant in ROH's tournament to crown the first Women of Honor Champion.
 Later that night, Dashwood teamed with Mandy Leon, defeating Kelly Klein and Stacy Shadows.
 With her new ring name, she also renamed some of her signature moves.
 The Dil-Emma (Rope hung Boston crab) became the Tarantula and the Emmamite Sandwich (Running crossbody to an opponent seated in the corner) became a Taste of Tenille.

 At ROH Manhattan Mayhem (March 2018), Dashwood teamed with Deonna Purrazzo in a victory over Jenny Rose and Sumie Sakai.
 In the first round of the Women of Honor Championship tournament, Dashwood defeated Stacy Shadows.
 She defeated Brandi Rhodes in the second round at the ROH 16th Anniversary Show.
 Sumie Sakai then defeated Dashwood in the semi-finals and went on to win the tournament and the championship at ROH's Supercard of Honor XII 7 April 2018.

 At ROH's State of the Art, on 17 June, Dashwood defeated Thunder Rosa.
 At the ROH Best in the World PPV she won her tag team match together with Sumie Sakai, Jenny Rose and Mayu Iwatani.
 On Death Before Dishonor XVI, Dashwood unsuccessfully challenged Sakai for the Women of Honor Championship.
 Backstage, after the match, Dashwood was attacked and injured, the attacker's identity remained unknown.
 The background of the injury storyline was that Dashwood needed time to recover from a full body flare up of an autoimmune disease and a dislocation, torn labrum and fracture of her shoulder, for which a surgery was needed.
 Ring of Honor announced that she will continue to work with the company during her recovery time.
 In an ROH TV episode in April 2019 Bully Ray put Dashwood backstage through a table, a storyline to write her off ROH.

 Tenille Dashwood being interviewed at Ring of Honor's Honor Reigns Supreme event in Concord, North Carolina, in 2017.